punchcafe/gb-vngine/README.md

 Tree -- all thing around rending the game tree.
 Nodes, branches and prompts (also contains a "setup" component, which stays with the service class context but is composed for the setup controller rendering).
-Predicate -- Predicate service for collecting all predicates and returning source names for a given expression (model)
+Predicate -- Predicate service for collecting all predicates and returning source names for a given expression (model) Text -- Manages all written text in the narratives.
+Will be the source of truth for any compressions around commonly used words.

 ```
 - Full documentation